SpencerPoor/SpencerPoor/README.md

 # 👋 Hey there, I’m Spencer Poor!
-- 🇯🇵 I'm a software engineer currently in Japan with a passion for creating clean efficient code that makes an impact.
+- 🇺🇸 I'm a software engineer in the US with a passion for creating clean efficient code that makes an impact.

-- 💻 I'm currently contributing to an NPO project called Pride Farm, and I'm also contributing to other open source projects, in addition to some personal ones.
+- 💻 I regularly contribute code to open source projects like the Mozilla Firefox codebase, in addition to some personal projects.
   I love tackling new challenges and building projects that make an impact.

 ## 🛠 Skills